silverwind/droppy/README.md

 - `keepAlive` *Number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
 - `allowFrame` *Boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
 - `readOnly` *Boolean* - All served files will be treated as being read-only.
+- `compression` *Boolean* - Whether to serve brotli/gzip compressed static content.
+Default: `true`.
+Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution.
 - `dev` *Boolean* - Enable developer mode, skipping resource minification and enabling live reload.

 <a name="listener-options"></a>